UNDERSTANDING FUEL POVERTY AND HEALTH: IMPACTS ON MENTAL HEALTH

 This course is designed for frontline staff who work with vulnerable and low-income groups who are at risk from living in cold and damp homes.
 It covers the impacts that living in fuel poverty can have on individuals’ mental health.

 This programme of training is part of our Leicester Energy Action project and specifically aimed at learners based in the LE1 to LE5 postcode areas.

 This course is designed for frontline staff coming into contact with vulnerable and low-income groups who are at risk from living in cold and damp homes.

 - Explain the impacts of the cold on mental health

 - Explain sources of advice and assistance for achieving a warmer home

-This course is based the standard ‘Fuel Poverty and Health’ course and much of the content is the same but with a specific focus on Mental Health (if you have recently attended the standard Fuel Poverty and Health webinar or E-Learning this will mainly be a repeat).
+PLEASE NOTE that this course has replaced the standard ‘Fuel Poverty and Health’ course and much of the content is the same but with a specific focus on Mental Health (if you have recently attended the standard Fuel Poverty and Health webinar or e-learning this will mainly be a repeat).

 - Definitions of fuel poverty used in England and Wales